Connect with others who understand.

 One MyLupusTeam member shared, “I have been experiencing a burning sensation on the inside of my right forearm that hurts to touch.
 I am wondering what these new symptoms could be.”

-One reason for a warm sensation in the skin, often accompanied by redness and swelling, is a skin condition called erythromelalgia.
+One reason for a warm sensation in the skin, often accompanied by discoloration and swelling, is a skin condition called erythromelalgia.
 Erythromelalgia, also known as Mitchell’s disease, is seen in people with lupus and diabetes.
-It often affects the hands and feet on both sides of the body, and flare-ups are most common during the night.
+It often affects the hands and feet on both sides of the body, and lupus flare-ups are most common during the night.

 Scientists aren’t yet sure how erythromelalgia is triggered, but it is thought to get worse from warm conditions, including hot showers, warm weather, and exercise.
 This warm sensation tends to go away within a few minutes.
 Speak to your doctor if you experience burning accompanied by skin discoloration, so they can help you identify its causes and prevent it from happening in the future.